chaithanya-gunturi/Scheduler/README.md

 - Dark/light theme toggle with persistent preference
 - Help and Settings overlays for easy onboarding and configuration
 - Reminder notifications for upcoming recurring events
-- Week view to visualize your schedule across 7 days

 ## 🚀 Getting Started
 1. Clone or download this repository.